 Log in to the following link to send your scores to Duke University:

-If your last AP Exam was over four years ago, you will have to go to College Board's archived request link and complete the Archived Scores Request Form.
+If your last AP Exam was over four years ago, follow College Board's directions for archived scores.

 International Baccalaureate (IBO)